 The story goes that William Wrigley Jr. moved to Chicago in the 1890’s to work as a soap salesman.
 Differentiating one soap from another wasn’t easy, so to encourage more purchases, Mr Wrigley started offering free baking powder with every purchase of soap.

-Not many people know that Nokia began as a sedate Finnish paper mill on the Nokianvirta river, way back in 1865.
+Not many people know that Nokia began at an unassuming Finnish paper mill on the Nokianvirta river, way back in 1865.

-However, the company was destined for greater things and after a few years in the paper business, one of the founders spotted an opportunity to move into electricity generation in the late 1800s.
+However, the company was destined for great things and after a few years in the paper business, one of the founders spotted an opportunity to move into electricity generation in the late 1800s.

 That paved the way for acquisitions by first, a rubber company and then a cabling firm, leading to a deft pivot into electronics devices in the 1950s, and then mobile phones in 1992.
 And while the company may have struggled to adapt to the smartphone era - and been gobbled up by Microsoft in 2014 – with more than 150 years in business, it’s certainly had a pretty good run.